 - Owning or running a brothel,

-- Hiring prostitutes to a brothel,
+- Hiring prostitutes for a brothel,

 - Soliciting someone to use prostitution services;